interplanetary-lab/smart-contracts/docs/ERC721Upgradeable/ERC721RoundsUpgradeable.md

 ### `totalMintedBy(address wallet, uint256 roundId) → uint256` (public) <a name="ERC721RoundsUpgradeable-totalMintedBy-address-uint256-" id="ERC721RoundsUpgradeable-totalMintedBy-address-uint256-"></a>
 Returns the total amount of tokens minted by `wallet` for `roundId`.

+### `allRounds() → struct ERC721RoundsUpgradeable.Round[]` (public) <a name="ERC721RoundsUpgradeable-allRounds--" id="ERC721RoundsUpgradeable-allRounds--"></a>
+Returns the array of all rounds stored in the contract.

+Starts with the index of roundId 1
+Function for web3 first, this one is not recommended for a call
+     from another smart contract (can be expensive in gas).